-The final regulations permit a recipient to offer an informal resolution process if appropriate whenever it receives a complaint of sex discrimination or has information about conduct that reasonably may constitute sex discrimination.
+Both the 2020 Rule and the 2024 Rule permit a recipient to offer an informal resolution process if appropriate whenever it receives a complaint of sex discrimination or has information about conduct that reasonably may constitute sex discrimination.

 - Participation in informal resolution must be voluntary. - Informal resolution is not permitted in situations in which an employee allegedly engaged in sex-based harassment of an elementary school or secondary school student or if such a process would conflict with Federal, State, or local law